nextthingco/docs/Gadget-docs/source/includes/_build.md

 ```
 ## Configuring Gadget.yml

-Definition of all the things in gadget.yml file.
-Gadget.yml holds the options that are needed for a container at run time.
-This is also where you add services and onboot actions.
+The file gadget.yml is where container options go that are executed at run time.
+It is also where you define in what order containers run and whether they run once or continually.

-**onboot**

-**services**
+At the top of the file you find:

+spec: "0.0"
+name: blink
+uuid: e6aa1456-8a4c-44d3-9c0a-06c9b8d1a96c
+type: docker

+The file is broken up into two sections: **onboot** and **services**.

+#### onboot

+Containers added to the onboot section runs after boot, then exits.
+When multiple containers are defined they run sequentially from top to bottom.

+Add a container:

+`gadget add onboot projectname`

+From parent directory:

+`gadget -C blink add onboot projectname`

+#### services

+Containers defined as a service runs on boot after all of the onboot containers.
+A service is automatically restarted by Docker if it exits with a non-zero return code.

 **name** - Name of project
 **uuid** - Unique container ID